TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 7/Genesis 7.16.md

 ---

-And they that went in, went in male and female of all flesh, as God commanded him: and Jehovah shut him in.
+Those who went in, went in male and female of all flesh, as God commanded him; and Yahweh shut him in.